 4. Secure the basket, making sure it keeps shape

 5. Fill the basket, using about 18 inches of good quality soil.
 The soil should be conical in shape, surrounding the basket in the middle.

 Practical Action supporters Esther and John recently built their own keyhole gardens at home.
-They’ve kindly agreed to let us share it with you.
+They’ve kindly agreed to let us share them with you.

-Have a look at Esther’s amazing handiwork below – we hope you feel inspired to creating a keyhole garden yourself.
+Have a look at their amazing handiwork below – we hope you feel inspired to creating a keyhole garden yourself.

 For Press and Media Enquiries